tarwn/lessthandot-hugo/blogs/content/posts/2012-01-30-using-specflow-to.md

 ## Why Executable Tests

-End users don&#8217;t have a very clear idea of what they need.
+End users don't have a very clear idea of what they need.
 This is reflected in the requirements gathering time of projects that operate from detailed, up front specs.
-It&#8217;s also reflected by Agile practices, which promote short, iterative coding phases, one purpose of which is to get quick user feedback specifically to mitigate this risk.
+It's also reflected by Agile practices, which promote short, iterative coding phases, one purpose of which is to get quick user feedback specifically to mitigate this risk.

-Our users aren&#8217;t to blame.
+Our users aren't to blame.

 Part of the problem is our misunderstanding of what the users are trying to achieve.
 With different backgrounds, vocabularies, and general contexts, communication gaps and misunderstandings are to be expected.
 Add the fact that our end user often has only a vague definition in their own mind of what they want, which takes seeing or using a particular piece of software to determine whether their idea is works or needs further improvement or refinement.
-And as if that weren&#8217;t enough, there&#8217;s often a failure ask for the appropriate level of understanding committing code to editor.
+And as if that weren't enough, there's often a failure ask for the appropriate level of understanding committing code to editor.

-Tests can&#8217;t solve all of these issues, but they can help close the gap.
+Tests can't solve all of these issues, but they can help close the gap.

 ### SpecFlow, Gherkin, and Readable Tests